finos/datahub/docs/synthetic-data-roadmap/synthetic-data-requirements-gathering.md

 # Synthetic Data Approach for Gathering Requirements

+The following items describe the steps needed to gathering the Synthetic Data requirements for DataHub and DataHelix.

 1. Synthetic Data Requirements Obtained and Available in DataHub GitHub

 2. Understand user stories of the clients who need a synthetic data solution or have a synthetic data problem.